-Urban Housing - BMEEPUI0901
+Urban Housing - BMEEPUI0901 - 2024/25/2

 • URBAN HOUSING / BMEEPUI0901

-lecturer: Dr. BENKŐ Melinda habil PhD
+Lecturer: Dr. BENKŐ Melinda habil PhD, and some guest scholars

-grading: semester mark / 2 credits
+grading: semester mark / 2 credits (attendance and a small individual task)

-Introduction / urban housing terminology
+Introduction to urban housing

-Western European Countries / contemporary alternative housing solutions & social housing
+Western European Countries / contemporary alternative housing solutions

 Outside Europe / high-rise living & gated communities